chaseruskin/legoHDL/README.md

 Let's go over some important terminology regarding legoHDL.

+__Lego.lock__ : The metadata file that signifies if a project is a block.
+This file is automatically maintained by the legoHDL.
+It contains information such as the version number, remote url repository, and dependencies.
+It is highly recommended to not modify this file.

 __project__ : A group of VHDL files grouped together to create a design.
 A project is a block if it has a "Lego.lock" file at the root of the its directory.

+__block__ : This is a self-contained project that contains a Lego.lock file.
+A block's title must consist of a library and a name.
+An example block title is "util.fifo".
+It is good practice to have the block's name match the top-level entity.

 __workspace__ : This is your working environment.
 Only one can be active on your local machine at a time.
 It consists of a local path and optionally any markets.
 The local path is where all blocks can freely live when downloaded.

 __market__ : This is a repository that hosts a "collection" of released blocks.
 This can be a local repository or remote repository.
-In order for a package to be added to the collection it must have its own remote repository.
+In order for a block to be added to the collection it must have its own remote repository.
+Markets are self-maintained by legoHDL.

-__block__ : This is a self-contained project that contains a Lego.lock file.
-A block's title must consist of a library and a name.
-An example block title is "util.fifo".

 __script__ : A user created file.
 These can be stored within legoHDL or linked to if say the script belongs to some repository where users are actively developing it.
 Scripts can be used to build/run a block, but also to more generally store common files across all blocks, like a constraint file.

+__label__ : A identifier that can be used to gather dependencies to be written to the recipe.
+Default labels are @LIB, @SRC, @SIM, @SRC-TOP, @SIM-TOP.
+Developers can can create labels and provide their own extensions, like creating an @IP for .xci files.

 __recipe__ : A list of all required files for a given block to be built from, in the  correct order needed.
 It is a file with identifying labels regarding the block and its dependencies.
 This is intended to be the "golden link" between the package management process and building a design.

-__label__ : A identifier that can be used to gather dependencies to be written to the recipe.
-Default labels are @LIB, @SRC, @SIM, @SRC-TOP, @SIM-TOP.
-Developers can can create labels and provide their own extensions, like creating an @IP for .xci files.

-__Lego.lock__ : The metadata file that signifies if a project is a block.
-This file is automatically maintained by the tool.
-It is strongly recommended to not modify this file.

 <br />